NI talks issues explained: flags, parades, the past and welfare reform

 Unionists, however, believe that those who committed, or were involved in, acts of violence should be excluded.

-Nationalists also have concerns over alleged collusion between the UK government and loyalist paramilitaries.
+Nationalists also have concerns over alleged collusion between agencies of the UK government and loyalist paramilitaries.

-A proposal from the NI Attorney General, John Larkin, in November 2013, that there should be an end to Troubles-related prosecutions, was condemned by victims' groups and by most politicians.
+A proposal from the Northern Ireland Attorney General, John Larkin, in November 2013, that there should be an end to Troubles-related prosecutions, was condemned by victims' groups and by most politicians.